junwatu/articard/README.md

 🃏 Art History Card 🃏

 This full-stack web application is useful enough if you love art and history.
-This application is using data and API from [Rijksmuseum](https://data.rijksmuseum.nl/object-metadata/api/) so you should setup api key, username and userset.
+This application is using data and API from [Rijksmuseum](https://data.rijksmuseum.nl/object-metadata/api/) so you should have `api key`, `username` and `userset`.

-> This application is using MERN stack

 ## Installation

+This repository is monorepo and using MERN stack.

 ### MongoDB